Public Gearing Up For Eid Festivities - UrduPoint

 Despite the higher prices, people were trying their best to perform this religious duty to gain Almighty's happiness as Muslims.

-The day will dawn with special prayers in the mosques for the stability, unity and solidarity of the Muslim Umm and for Pakistan and all oppressed muslim nations including Palestine and Kashmir.
+The day will dawn with special prayers in the mosques for the stability, unity and solidarity of the Muslim Ummah including Palestine and Kashmir.

-Later on the 'farzandan-e-Touheed' will scarify animals following the foot step of the towering personality of Hazrat Ibrahiem (AS) who by obeying the order of Allah Almighty, asked his son Hazrat Isnmail (AS) for his sacrifice to which Ismaiel (AS) walked smilingly to the altar.
+Afterwards the "farzandan-e-Touheed" would sacrifice their eid animals following the foot step of our Prophet Hazrat Ibrahim (AS) who by obeying the order of Allah Almighty, asked his son Prophet Hazrat Ismail (AS) for his sacrifice to which Ismail (AS) walked smilingly to the altar.
 The knife did not work.
-Hazrat Ismaiel (AS) survived.
-A sheep was slaughtered instead and Muslims were directed to commemorate the event every year.
+Prophet Hazrat Ismail (AS) survived.
+A sheep was slaughtered instead and since then the Muslims of the religion islam were directed to commemorate the event every year.